life-itself/second-renaissance/content/tbd/42 Acres.md

 ---
 ![[../assets/42-acres-homepage.png]]

-"We use our deepest intuition, ancient tools and shared knowledge to establish [[regenerative]] spaces, curate transformational experiences, and foster opportunities to learn, heal and grow."
+> We use our deepest intuition, ancient tools and shared knowledge to establish [[regenerative]] spaces, curate transformational experiences, and foster opportunities to learn, heal and grow.
 (https://www.42acres.com/)

-"42 Acres was first conceived in 2015 by siblings Lara and Seth Tabatznik as a home for personal, social and environmental change after having been deeply inspired number of powerful personal retreats and workshops in their own lives.
+> 42 Acres was first conceived in 2015 by siblings Lara and Seth Tabatznik as a home for personal, social and environmental change after having been deeply inspired number of powerful personal retreats and workshops in their own lives.
 Including processes such as the Hoffman Process, Satori, Non-Violent communication workshops as well as working with plant medicines.
 Both Seth and Lara are strong advocates that outer change in the world starts with the self, or to quote [[Gandhi]]; “Be the change that you wish to see in the world”.‍
+  >

-At its core, 42 Acres continues to invite people to reconnect with nature, self and others but has now grown to offer so much more including a range of [[wellbeing]] and [[nature]] based experiences and events, a biodynamic farm and an abundant nature reserve."
+> At its core, 42 Acres continues to invite people to reconnect with nature, self and others but has now grown to offer so much more including a range of [[wellbeing]] and [[nature]] based experiences and events, a biodynamic farm and an abundant nature reserve.
 (https://www.42acres.com/our-story/about-42-acres)

 ## Key People